CJButton/mangaReads/README.md

   - Hosing on Heroku
   - New account creation, login, and a guest/demo login
   - Manga (Japanese comic books)
-  - Bookshelves (allow us to organize our comics in our own choosing)
+  - Bookshelves (allow us to organize our comics to our own choosing)
   - Reviews
   - Read Status (read, reading, want to read, etc.)
   - Production README